xayahrainie4793/minimal-elements-of-the-prime-numbers/README.md

 33	F{W}	combine of factor 17 and difference-of-squares factorization

 Some families could not be proven to contain no primes > b (by covering congruence, algebraic factorization, or combine of them) but no primes > b could be found in the family, even after searching through numbers with over 50000 digits.
+In such a case, the only way to proceed is to test the primality of larger and larger numbers of such form and hope a prime is eventually discovered.

 Many families contain no small primes > b even though they do contain very large primes. e.g. the smallest prime in the base 23 family 9{E} is 9(E^800873) which when written in decimal contains 1090573 digits (Technically, probable primality tests (https://primes.utm.edu/glossary/xpage/PRP.html) were used to show this (which have a very small chance of making an error (https://primes.utm.edu/notes/prp_prob.html)) because all known primality tests (https://en.wikipedia.org/wiki/Primality_test) run far too slowly to run on a number of this size unless either N−1 (https://primes.utm.edu/prove/prove3_1.html) or N+1 (https://primes.utm.edu/prove/prove3_2.html) (or both) can be >= 25% factored (https://en.wikipedia.org/wiki/Integer_factorization))